History of penicillin: Isolation

 Heatley was able to develop a continuous extraction process.
 The penicillin-bearing solvent was easily separated from the liquid, as it floated on top, but now they encountered the problem that had stymied Craddock and Ridley: recovering the penicillin from the solvent.
 Heatley reasoned that if the penicillin could pass from water to solvent when the solution was acidic, maybe it would pass back again if the solution was alkaline.
 Florey told him to give it a try.
 Sodium hydroxide was added, and this method, which Heatley called "reverse extraction", was found to work.
 The next problem was how to extract the penicillin from the water.
 The usual means of extracting something from water were through evaporation or boiling, but this would destroy the penicillin.
 Chain hit upon the idea of freeze drying, a technique recently developed in Sweden.
 This enabled the water to be removed, resulting in a dry, brown powder.

 Heatley developed a penicillin assay using agar nutrient plates in which bacteria were seeded.
 Short glass cylinders containing the penicillin-bearing fluid to be tested were then placed on the nutrient plates and incubated for 12 to 16 hours at 37 °C. By then the fluid would have disappeared and the cylinder surrounded by a bacteria-free ring.
 The diameter of the ring indicated the strength of the penicillin.
 An Oxford unit was defined as the purity required to produce a 25 mm bacteria-free ring.
 It was an arbitrary measurement, as the chemistry was not yet known; the first research was conducted with solutions containing four or five Oxford units per milligram.
 Later, when highly pure penicillin became available, it was found to have 2,000 Oxford units per milligram.
 Yet in testing the impure substance, they found it effective against bacteria even at concentrations of one part per million.
 Penicillin was at least twenty times as active as the most powerful sulfonamide.
 The Oxford unit turned out to be very small; treating a single case required about a million units.

 The Oxford team reported details of the isolation method in August 1941, with a scheme for large-scale extraction.
-In March 1942, they reported that they could prepare a highly purified compound, and had worked out the chemical formula as C_{24}H_{32}O_{10}N_{2}Ba.
+In March 1942, they reported that they could prepare a highly purified compound.
+In 1943 Edward Abraham proposed a structure for penicillin that contained a beta lactam ring.
+This structure was confirmed in 1945 by Dorothy Hodgkin, using X-ray crystallography.